It Boggles the Mind to Think that Allowing Food to Rot Would Make it Taste Better, Last Longer, and Actually Be Good for You… But it Does.

-Some clinical studies indicate that fermented foods high in probiotics help prevent many diseases including studies related to some forms of cancer.
+Some clinical studies indicate that fermented foods high in probiotics help prevent many diseases before they get started.
 The bottom line is that fermenting food is not only good for your diet, it also makes sense from a preparedness and cost-saving standpoint.

 Fermentation as a Preservative

 Good news and bad news when it comes to fermentation as a food preservative.
 The good news is that it works and will extend the shelf-life of any food that is fermented.
 The question is: how long and under what conditions?
 The general recommendation is that any fermented food be refrigerated or stored in a cold-storage space like a root-cellar once the fermentation process has stopped or significantly slowed down.

 The irony is that processing fermented foods in a hot water bath or subjecting it to freezing temperatures kills the good bacteria and allows the bad bacteria to spread and multiply if the food is not consumed in a short period of time.
 A cold, refrigerated or cold-storage environment is ideal, especially after you open a jar.
 But be mindful of what you’ve fermented.

 Yogurt can be good for up to 2 weeks under refrigeration while sauerkraut can be good for up to a year or more under the same conditions.
 The key is a simple series of common-sense tests you should perform with any food kept for any length of time:

 - Look at it.
 Does it look like what you expect?
 Is there any indication of mold or fungus growing?
 Is the color “off?”

 - Smell it.
 Does it smell like what you expect?
 If it has a mildew smell or other off-odor, pitch it.
 When in doubt, throw it out.